Lucy Spraggan: 2011–2012: Live and Unsigned and The X Factor

 On 13 July 2012, she released the single "Tea and Toast".
 Spraggan auditioned for the ninth series of The X Factor, which was shown on 25 August 2012, singing her own song "Last Night" from Top Room at the Zoo (2011).
 She won herself a place at bootcamp after performing the song, which left the audience at the Manchester auditions chanting for more.
 Her second song, which was a rendition of "Halo" by Beyoncé, was shown on The Xtra Factor.
 Shortly after the audition was screened, the song climbed to Number 70 in the UK Singles Chart, and reached Number 2 on iTunes.
 However, it was soon removed from iTunes by request of The X Factor producers.
 On 29 August 2012, Greg James announced that "Last Night" was at number 5 on the Official Chart Update despite the song being removed from iTunes, her album Top Room at the Zoo was at number 7 on the Official Chart Update as well.
 On 2 September 2012 "Last Night" entered the UK Singles Chart at number 11 and Top Room at the Zoo entered the UK Albums Chart at number 22.

 Spraggan sang "Moves like Jagger" by Maroon 5 at bootcamp but the performance was described as "awkward" and "messy".
 She returned to the stage with a mix-up of songs that she really liked and meant a lot to her.
 Tulisa then said that she wanted to hear one of her tracks so Spraggan decided to sing "Tea and Toast", stating that the song was about a real couple.
 After she performed the song she burst into tears when she received a standing ovation from the audience and the judging panel.

 She made it through to the live shows as one of the three female singers selected by mentor Tulisa.
 In week 4, Spraggan was ill so she automatically got through to week 5.
 On 3 November, she decided to leave the competition because she felt that it wouldn't be fair to get another free pass to the next round, as she was still too ill to compete.
+Spraggan later revealed that the real reason why she left the show was that she was raped during the production of the show.